Information for patients

 You should:

-- have a bath or shower on the day of your operation, if possible, to make sure your skin is clean¹
+- Have a bath or shower on the day of your operation, if possible, to make sure your skin is clean.

 How would I know if I had a wound infection?